 Your safe care is our mission.
 We want you to know that we have safety measures in place to protect you, other Veterans and our staff.
 Everyone who enters our facilities must wear a mask that covers their mouth and nose and complete COVID-19 symptom screening.

 COVID-19 primary, additional, booster doses

 VA ECHCS follows FDA authorizations and CDC recommendations for COVID-19 vaccinations.
 Staying up to date with the recommended vaccinations will give you the best protection from COVID-19.
 When requesting additional or booster doses, be sure to bring your CDC vaccination card.

 - A primary series is an initial vaccination against COVID-19, typically two doses at least 3-4 weeks apart.
 For a primary series vaccination, we offer all Veterans, spouses and adult caregivers the Pfizer and Moderna mRNA vaccines and Novavax protein subunit vaccine.
 CDC recommends the same vaccine product for all doses in a primary series.

-An additional dose is for people who may not have had a strong enough immune response from the first two doses.
-We offer a third doses to people who have moderate to severe immunocompromise and received either Pfizer or Moderna COVID-19 vaccines.
+- An additional dose is for people who may not have had a strong enough immune response from a primary series.
+We offer additional doses to people who have moderate to severe immunocompromise.
 This includes those with organ transplants and those diagnosed with conditions that are considered to have a similar level of immunocompromise.
-Data shows they are more at risk of serious, long-term illness from COVID-19.
-They may benefit from a third dose to make sure they have enough protection against COVID-19.
-Additional doses are not recommended for other people at this time.
+Data shows they are more at risk and may benefit from additional doses to make sure they have enough protection against COVID-19.